Get My San Diego Zoo & Other Discounts

 When choosing San Diego family hotels, you will have to find the right balance between the four.
 The answer often isn’t clear-cut.

 As you can see above, some of the best kid-friendly hotels in San Diego are not on the beach.
-Also, many of San Diego’s most popular tourist attractions are scattered throughout the county.
+Also, many of the most popular tourist attractions in San Diego are scattered throughout the county.

-In general, if you plan to hit most of the city’s top attractions and go carless, look at downtown San Diego hotels (or perhaps Coronado hotels).
+In general, if you plan to hit most of the city’s top attractions and go carless, look at downtown San Diego hotels (or maybe even Coronado hotels).

 Where should I stay with a baby in San Diego?

-The family hotels in San Diego that I work with (my portfolio is here) provide complimentary cribs or Pack ‘n Plays.
+The family hotels in San Diego that I work with provide complimentary cribs or Pack ‘n Plays.
 Babysitting is available.
-If you’re looking for a kids’ club that accepts babies, guests of Omni La Costa can reserve two hours of supervised play per day for ages 6 months to 3 years through its Kidtopia nursery (extra fees apply).
+If you’re looking for a kids’ club that takes babies, guests of Omni La Costa can reserve two hours per day of supervised play for ages 6 months to three years through its Kidtopia nursery (extra fees apply).

 Many of these hotels can also provide microwaves, refrigeration for baby milk, babyproofing, and other helpful baby amenities by request.